 That’s when you’ll use groups.

-Group will allow you to divide the items in a tab according to four parameters (that you will determine in custom fields): checkbox, members, labels and date.
+Group will allow you to divide the items in a tab according to four parameters (that you will determine in attributes): checkbox, members, labels and date.

-Once you choose how you’ll group your items, the group switcher will change to represent the custom field you’ve chosen, e.g. ‘Grouped by Status.’
+Once you choose how you’ll group your items, the group switcher will change to represent the attribute you’ve chosen, e.g. ‘Grouped by Status.’

 How to Use Group

-To be able to create different groups, you’ll first have to assign attributes to your items in custom fields.
-If you haven’t already, we suggest you first check out the section about custom fields.
+To be able to create different groups, you’ll first have to assign attributes to your items.
+If you haven’t already, we suggest you first check out the section on attributes.

 For example, if you’ve created a checkbox to differentiate between finished and pending tasks, you can group the items to see which tasks still need to be done.